KaneCheshire/ShowTime/README.md

 ShowTime displays your taps and gestures on screen, perfect for that demo or presentation.
 One file is all you need to massively improve your demos.

+ShowTime works best when mirroring your screen or recording through QuickTime.
+By default the size of the visual touches are 44pt.
+This mirrors Apple's guidelines for minimim hit size for buttons on iOS.
+You're free to change this, of course!

 ## Installation

 - Step 1: Drop `ShowTime.swift` into your project or copy the contents of it whereever you like.